 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 500D and the HX400V have been discontinued, but can regularly be found used on ebay.
 The 500D was replaced by the Canon 550D, while the HX400V does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Sony HX400V Manual.
+Further information on the features and operation of the 500D and HX400V can be found, respectively, in the Canon 500D Manual (free pdf) or the online Sony HX400V Manual.